-CHRISTMAS SHOPPING early.
-Come to FAIR.
+MOTHERS, FATHERS and FRIENDS, do your CHRISTMAS SHOPPING early.
+Come to the FAIR.

-the FANCY WORK table you will find gifts sizes and prices to fill your needs.
-Chairman, Julia Wygant Perry.
-Committee: Misses Ansnow, Virginia Miller, Janet Perry, Margaret Law, Eunice and Elizabeth Rossman, Katherine Orden and Bertha Knocke.
-This senior committee will have a junior committee working for composed of younger girls.
+At the FANCY WORK table you will find gifts of all sizes and prices to fill your needs.
+Chairman, Dr. Julia Wygant Perry.
+Committee: Misses Annette Snow, Virginia Miller, Janet Perry, Margaret Latshaw, Eunice and Elizabeth Rossman, Katherine Van Orden and Bertha Knocke.
+This senior committee will have a junior committee working for them, composed of younger girls.

-CANDY TABLE will supply you with simple maical candies to help Santa fill the children's tings.
+The CANDY TABLE will supply you with simple economical candies to help Santa fill the children's stockings.
 Chairman, Miss Winifred French.
-Mary Luce, Mary Ellen Robinson, Kathleen French, Courtney and Anna McGirr.
+Committee: Anna McGeough, Nancy Luce, Mary Marsh, Ellen Robinson, Kathleen French, Courtney Small and Anna McGirr.

-Sunday, Dec.
+At the CAKE TABLE you may buy your dessert for Sunday, Dec.
 9th.
-Chairman, Mrs. F. K.

-Ward.
-Committee: Betty Bristol, Susan Fleming, Tappan and Katherine Seward.
-While at
+Chairman, Mrs. F. K. Seward.
+Committee: Betty Bristol, Susan Fleming, Jessie Tappan and Katherine Seward.
+While at the

-TABLE you will find toys and books for the state of Mrs. Tomasulo and Mrs. Engelbach, with a maittee composed of Ferd Neumer, David Millar, Burns and Nicholas Tomasulo.
+TOY TABLE you will find toys and books for Christmas day.
+This tab'e is under the chairmanship of Mrs. Tomasulo and Mrs. Engelbach, with a committee composed of Ferd Neumer, David Millar, Robert Burns and Nicholas Tomasulo.

-An exceptional opportunity for beautiful Christeards will be found at the ARTISTS TABLE the chairmanship of Mrs. Rountree.
+An exceptional opportunity for beautiful Christmas cards will be found at the ARTISTS TABLE under the chairmanship of Mrs. Rountree.

-Surprises of all kinds are in store for the littlest in the form of an unique grab-bag.
-Chairman, Edwards.
-Committee: Helen Ward, Ruth Betty Gray and Olivia Edwards.
+Surprises of all kinds are in store for the littlest folks in the form of an unique grab-bag.
+Chairman, Mrs. Edwards.
+Committee: Helen Ward, Ruth Roeschlaub, Betty Gray and Olivia Edwards.

-For the hungry and thirsty there will be ICE EAM for sale under the chairmanship of Mrs. S. Burns.
-Committee: Lucy Hoshafian, Edith Wer, Ruth Wylie, Viola Serena, Katherine Van and Loretta Clark.
-For the weary of standthere will be a CONTINUOUS MOTION PICTURE SHOW under the supervision of Mrs. Homer All the needs of big folks, medium size folks little folks will be supplied, so come early and late and be prepared to shop and play.
+For the hungry and thirsty there will be ICE CREAM for sale under the chairmanship of Mrs. R. S. Burns.
+Committee: Lucy Hoshafian, Edith Walker, Ruth Wylie, Viola Serena, Katherine Van Orden and Loretta Clark.
+For the weary of standing, there will be a CONTINUOUS MOTION PICTURE SHOW under the supervision of Mrs. Homer Croy.
+All the needs of big folks, medium size folks and little folks will be supplied, so come early and stay late and be prepared to shop and play.

-If the weather permits, the FISK BICYCLE CLUB, a self-governed c'ub composed of boys under years of age will give an exhibition on the playground of bicycle stunts and races.
+If the weather permits, the FISK BICYCLE CLUB, a self-governed c'ub composed of boys under 11 years of age will give an exhibition on the playground of bicycle stunts and races.